MRLMRML/NoC-simulator/README.md

-# NoC
-A NoC simulator version 1.0
+# NoC simulator
+Version 1.0

-This is a simulator for conventional Network-on-Chip (NoC).
+This is a cycle accurate simulator for conventional Network-on-Chip (NoC).

+## Features

 The simulator supports mesh and torus topologies.

-It only supports XY-routing algorithm.
+It only supports XY-routing algorithm in current version.

 Independent and adjustable router numbers in X and Y dimension.

 Adjustable flit number per packet.

-Adjustable virtual channel number at each input port and the size of each virtual channel.
+Adjustable virtual channel number at each input port and also adjustable size of each virtual channel.

 Two traffic patterns, uniform random traffic and permutation (all-to-one) traffic, are supported, with periodic injection process.

 Injection rate has two mode, packet per cycle and flit per cycle.

-The router used in the network is a canonical VC router with best-effort service.
+The router used in the network is a canonical VC router with best-effort service, i.e., round-robin arbitration policy is adopted.

 It has traditional four pipeline stages, Route Computation (RC), Virtual channel Allocation (VA), Switch Allocation (SA), and Switch Traversal (ST).